fulldecent/structured-acceptance-test/Stat-Output.md

 ### Extensibility

 Each object in this specification may have extra keys introduced by the *process* with proprietary information.
 The report *consumer* MUST ignore such additional information it does not understand.
+The `failure` key is reserved and may not be used in extensions.